 There's a lot of discussion about how complicated overage is.
-Mention of overage is often greeted with trepidation as to what it might entail.
-As a person contemplating entering into an overage arrangement, whether as a seller or a buyer, knowing what factors are important will help you in conducting your negotiations and allow you to anticipate where the bumps in the road may occur.
+The mention of overage is often greeted with trepidation as to what it might entail as a person contemplating entering into an overage agreement, whether as a seller or a buyer.
+Knowing what factors are important will help you conduct your negotiations and anticipate where the bumps in the road may occur.

-Basically it's a way in which a seller of potential development land can share in the uplift in value of that land once it has the benefit of planning permission.
-It is one of those possibilities for development land sales which goes on the same shelf as option agreements and conditional contracts.
-Buyers may want to agree to making an overage payment so that they can buy the land outright immediately, rather than waiting for the outcome of a planning decision (which is usually the delaying factor in options and conditional contracts).
+An overage is a way in which a seller of potential development land can share in the uplift in value of that land once it has the benefit of planning permission.
+It is one of those possibilities for development land sales that goes on the same shelf as option agreements and conditional contracts.
+Buyers may want to agree to make an overage payment so that they can buy the land outright immediately, rather than waiting for the outcome of a planning decision (which is usually the delaying factor in options and conditional contracts).

 Overage is usually operational over a finite period of time following the sale of the land to the buyer.
 It would be unreasonable to have an indefinite period of overage.
-It is usually linked to the time within which the parties believe it would be reasonable for the anticipated increase in value to be realised.
-You should think carefully about what is going to cause the anticipated increase in value and how long it is likely for that to take to achieve.
+It is usually linked to the time the parties believe it would be reasonable for the anticipated increase in value to be realised.
+You should think carefully about what will cause the anticipated increase in value and how long it is likely for that to take to achieve.
 That will be your starting point for negotiation of this point.

 Calculation of the uplift can be tricky too.
-Are you going to agree to a fixed sum to be payable per unit on the site or a percentage of the uplift in value of the land or of the actual sale proceeds?
-Each method comes with its own intricacies: fixed sums are not inflation-proof, percentage uplifts on value require the parties to agree how the property will be valued, percentage uplifts on actual sale proceeds need confirmation that the best value has been achieved.
+Are you going to agree to a fixed sum to be paid per unit on the site or a percentage of the uplift in value of the land or of the actual sale proceeds?
+Each method comes with its intricacies:

-Once the mechanism of payment has been agreed there will also have to be a discussion as to whether payment will be made as a lump sum or on a drip-feed over time.
-Again, this will be largely dictated by the way in which the payment is to be calculated.
-Multiple payments made over time can cause problems with lenders and subsequent purchasers so you should take care if you choose this option.
+Once the payment mechanism has been agreed, there will also have to be a discussion about whether payment will be made as a lump sum or on a drip-feed over time.
+Again, this will be largely dictated by how the payment is calculated.
+Multiple payments made over time can cause problems with lenders and subsequent purchasers, so you should take care if you choose this option.

 How will you protect your additional payment?
 Possibilities include taking a guarantee from the buyer, keeping hold of a ransom strip on the land or taking a restrictive covenant on the land and registering it at the Land Registry.
 What is best will be dictated by the circumstances of each individual case.